PersianSpock/Segmentation-for-ItoSoft/README.md

 For EDA and processing I've used Google Colab and requirements are seen in the notebook itself.

-For training and testing I've used AWS EC2 service(p2.8xlarge instance) and the file "Instance Segmentation_MASK_RCNN.ipynb" was compiled with python 3.7 and the pip freez results are avaialbe in the file ....
+For training and testing I've used AWS EC2 service(p2.8xlarge instance) and the file "Instance Segmentation_MASK_RCNN.ipynb" was compiled with python 3.7 and the pip freez results are avaialbe at "testrequirements.txt"

 # Data